 Deciduous chestnut trees grow worldwide, particularly in the northern hemisphere.
-Once a staple food of Native Americans and the source of a prized hardwood, American Chestnut trees thrived in the woodlands of the eastern United States.
+Once a staple food of Indigenous peoples and the source of a prized hardwood, American Chestnut trees thrived in the woodlands of the eastern United States.
 But a fungus essentially wiped them out in the first half of the 20th century.

 Imported or Cultivated